antronerds/r2-tutorials/docs/Adapting_R2.md

     19: Tracks are defined per dataset; keep the current selection.**](_static/images/AdaptingR2_DatasetTracks.png)
 7. In the next screen you're able to adapt the Track we just generated.
-    Of interest in here is the option �drawtrack�, which will result in the display of the information underneath the YY-plots.
+    Of interest in here is the option "drawtrack", which will result in the display of the information underneath the YY-plots.
 The tracks can also be assigned to collections to make large sets of tracks manageable.
 We leave the deletion of the track to the